typelevel/cats-effect/docs/tutorial.md

-Ok, so, alongside the queue of produced but not yet consumed elements, we have to keep track of the `Deferred` instances (created because consumers found an emnpty queue) that are waiting for elements to be available.
+Ok, so, alongside the queue of produced but not yet consumed elements, we have to keep track of the `Deferred` instances (created because consumers found an empty queue) that are waiting for elements to be available.
 These instances will be kept in a new queue `takers`.
 We will keep both queues in a new type `State`: